xibodevelopment/backupwordpress/readme.txt

   * This is a critical update.
 Fixes a bug in the core backup library.
 Please update immediately.

 == Changelog ==

+### 3.1.3 / 2015-02-06

+* Introduces a deprecated.php file to contain any deprecated classes / functions for backwards compat and avoid fatal errors.

 ### 3.1.2 / 2015-02-03